A. V. Ragsdale

 Amos Vincent Ragsdale (December 14, 1854 – April 3, 1912) was an American politician in the state of Washington.
 He served in the Washington House of Representatives from 1891 to 1893, representing Spokane County.
-Ragsdale was born in the village of Ragsdale in Lucas County, Iowa on December 14, 1854 and became a real estate broker and dealer after moving to Spokane around 1885.
+Ragsdale was born in the village of Ragsdale in Lucas County, Iowa on December 14, 1854, and became a real estate broker and dealer after moving to Spokane around 1885.
+He was a member of the Republican party.